jhpyle/docassemble/about.md

 installation system.
-Authors can incorporate the work of another author simply by [installing] the other author's [Python package] on the server and incorporating the author's interview questions or modules by reference.
+Authors can incorporate the work of another author simply by [installing] the other author's [Python package] on the server and incorporating the author's interview questions or modules by reference into their own interviews.
 The web interface allows [Python packages] to be installed either as .zip files, through the cloning of [GitHub] repositories, or through installation from [PyPI].

 ### Secure

-User answers are stored on a server in an encrypted format, so that even if someone were to gain access to the server, they would need to somehow figure out a user's password in order to decrypt the user's answers.
+User answers are stored on a server in an encrypted format, so that even if someone were to gain access to the server, they would need to figure out a user's password in order to decrypt the user's answers.
 (Users who are not logged in yet are given a random key, which is stored as a cookie.)
 User passwords are stored in hashed format, not in plain text, so that they cannot be discovered.

 **docassemble** deletes user information whenever possible.
-For example, if a user finishes an interview and exits, the user's answers and any uploaded documents are deleted from the database.
+For example, if a user finishes an interview and clicks an "exit" button, the user's answers and any uploaded documents are deleted from the database.

 **docassemble** can easily be [set up] to run on [HTTPS] rather than [HTTP] in order to encrypt the traffic between the browser and the